Home Cars Page 27

 Registration Fees

-Other fees may apply, such as county fees, administrative fees, and late fees if you fail to register your vehicle within 30 days of purchase or transfer.
+Other fees may apply, such as a municipal agent fee, administration fee, and late fees if you fail to register your vehicle within 20 days of the date you started the vehicle in New Hampshire.

 Conclusion